 Increasing disposable income and low-interest rates have helped increase home affordability and bolstered demand.
 Additionally, rising house prices lead the way for steady gains in industry revenue.
 However, anticipated gains in employment will force the Federal Reserve to raise interest rates over the next few years.
 Higher interest rates will increase borrowing costs and reduce demand for homeownership.
 Both factors have the potential to limit industry growth in the coming years.

 Travel agencies are growing once again.
 Traditional operations are reinventing themselves to remain relevant in an industry now dominated by online travel websites, such as Expedia and Priceline.
-Consumers can now research locations, compare prices, book travel, and manage reservations without an expert’s assistance, negating the role of traditional travel agencies.
+Consumers can now research locations, compare prices, book travel, and manage reservations without an expert’s assistance, negating traditional travel agencies’ roles.
 Consequently, many travel agencies have been forced to find new markets and niches, such as serving corporate or luxury travelers.

 International trips, especially those to exotic locations, generally involve more complicated arrangements requiring professional travel agents’ services.
 The traditional industry has also benefited from an increase in travel to emerging economies.
 Consumers are more inclined to have their plans organized by a professional when there is uncertainty surrounding their destination.
 Consumers who remain price conscious and comfortable making their own travel arrangements online will continue to present a significant challenge to the industry’s thousands of traditional travel agencies.